 I will often add a little white space to my day.

-If I have a perfect day, I use my white space to do some personal development, plan my workload for the following week or go out and get some fresh air.
+If I have a perfect day, I use my white space for personal development, plan my workload for the following week or go out and get some fresh air.

-This is very rare, and usually, the ‘white space’ does get used for work, but I at least plan it into my day.
+This is very rare, and the ‘white space’ usually gets used for work, but I at least plan it into my day.

 Communication is and always will be key